quintel/documentation/docs/api/saved-scenarios.md

 This list cannot be modified through the API, nor do changed to the underlying scenario through the API cause new versions to be added to this list.

-## Getting information about a scenario
+## Getting information about a saved scenario

 Fetch information about a saved scenario.
 This will include a copy of the information about the underlying scenario.